A Quick Guide

 The Types of Mortgages Plans

 A lifetime mortgage scheme offers you tax-free cash to enjoy in retirement – while also allowing you to keep ownership of your home.
-You can either choose to take all your money at once (lump sum) or access smaller sums as and when you need them (drawdown).
+You can either choose to take all your money at once or access small sums as and when you need them (drawdown).

-If you also still have a mortgage left to pay on your residence, the cash you release will go to pay that balance off first.
-After that, it will be up to you how you decide to spend the rest – whether it will be in buying that luxurious jeep, going on that holiday vacation, making home improvements, or assisting your children onto the property ladder – you have the financial freedom to do as you please.
+If you also still have a mortgage left to pay on your residence, the cash you release will go to pay off that arrears first.
+After that, it will be up to you how you want to use the rest – whether it will be in buying that luxurious jeep, going on that holiday vacation, making home improvements, or assisting your children onto the property ladder – you have the financial freedom to do as you please.

 Some of these choices include:

 #1.
 Enhanced Lifetime Mortgage

-If you’re looking to release the maximum equity from your estate or potentially acquire a lower interest rate, the enhanced lifetime mortgage or the ‘impaired’ lifetime mortgage plan could be your ideal option.
+If you’re looking to release the maximum equity from your estate or potentially acquire a lower interest rate, the enhanced lifetime mortgage or the ‘impaired’ lifetime mortgage scheme could be your ideal option.

 It involves a lending criterion that is based on your health records.
-It allows you to unlock more cash depending on the answers you give to the health and lifestyle questionnaire the plan provider will offer you.
+It allows you to unlock more cash depending on the answers you give to the health and lifestyle questionnaire the provider will offer you.

 Generally, the weaker your health, the more money you can borrow.

-The qualification criterion when it comes to this plan is dependent on the kind of medical issues that you have – your plan provider will work on the underwriting code that your life expectancy is likely to be lowered if you’re sickly.
+The qualification criterion when it comes to this is dependent on the kind of medical issues that you have – your provider will work on the underwriting code that your life expectancy is likely to be lowered if you’re sickly.

 #2.
 Drawdown Lifetime Mortgages

 It is one of the most popular lifetime mortgage plans because they offer you a flexible cash reserve facility that provides you with easy access to your capital.

-The drawdown mortgages’ first design was in response to the old schemes where a homeowner who was looking to budget over a long period, required to evaluate the amount he/she would need in the future.
+The drawdown mortgages’ first design was in response to the old schemes where a homeowner who was looking to budget over a long time, required to evaluate the amount he/she would need.